sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

   ![][command_start_process_editor]

-There are more than 80 commands to simplify testing and categorized as five category below:
+There are more than 80 commands to simplify testing and categorized into five categories below:

-* [BPM](#bpm): A set of commands for calling server side components.
+* [BPM](#bpm): A set of commands for calling server-side components.
-* [BPM Assertion](#bpm-assertion) : A set of commands for asserting server side components.
+* [BPM Assertion](#bpm-assertion) : A set of commands for asserting server-side components.
-* [Case](#case): A set of commands for calling server side components of case.
+* [Case](#case): A set of commands for calling server-side components of a case.
-* [Case Assertion](#case-assertion) : A set of commands for asserting server side components of case.
+* [Case Assertion](#case-assertion) : A set of commands for asserting server-side components of a case.
-* [BA](#ba): A set of commands for calling server side components of business application (available on Cloud Pak for Business Automation).
+* [BA](#ba): A set of commands for calling server-side components of a business application (available on Cloud Pak for Business Automation).
 * [UI](#ui): A set of commands for UI recording and actions.
-* [UI assertion](#ui-assertion):A set of commands for asserting UI components.
+* [UI assertion](#ui-assertion): A set of commands for asserting UI components.
-* [Utility](#utility): A set of commands for util methods. e.g debug, putContext
+* [Utility](#utility): A set of commands for utility methods, e.g., debug, putContext

 ___

 ## **BPM**

-This category of commands are for calling server side components.
+This category of commands is for calling server-side components.
 There are a lot of common input fields.
 Below are some statements which are common for most of the commands in this category.

 ___